GrzegorzBednarski/PlaywrightFramework/README.md

 ├── 📁 config/                     # Utils configuration files
 │   └── ... (config files)
 ├── 📁 data/                       # Test data and constants
+│   ├── cookies.ts                 # Central cookie definitions and scenarios (COOKIES, COOKIE_SCENARIOS)
 │   └── intercepts.ts              # Shared URL patterns for request interception
-├── 📁 fixtures/                   # JSON fixtures used for mocking HTTP responses │   ├── 📁 intercepts/             # Fixtures for HTTP intercepts (used by replaceIntercept)
+├── 📁 fixtures/                   # JSON fixtures used for mocking HTTP responses and cookies │   ├── 📁 cookies/                # Cookie fixtures in JSON format used by checkCookies (fixtures/cookies/*.json) │   ├── 📁 intercepts/             # Fixtures for HTTP intercepts (used by replaceIntercept)
 │   │   └── ... (fixture files)
 │   └── ... (other fixtures)